The Trace (website): The Gunfighters

 NPR described The Trace as an independent journalism organization "dedicated to covering America's gun violence crisis."

-Mike Spies, who has been reporting on the gun lobby since 2015, wrote a series called "The Gunfighters", which investigated the influence of the National Rifle Association (NRA) on state gun policy and politics, including the NRA's promotion of a grading system for lawmakers from A+ to F (published in an article with the New York Daily News), and the role of the NRA and NRA lobbyists such as Marion Hammer in opposing proposed legislation requiring the safe storage of weapons and in promoting "stand-your-ground" legislation.
+Mike Spies, who has been reporting on the gun lobby since 2015, wrote a series called "The Gunfighters", which investigated the influence of the National Rifle Association of America (NRA) on state gun policy and politics, including the NRA's promotion of a grading system for lawmakers from A+ to F (published in an article with the New York Daily News), and the role of the NRA and NRA lobbyists such as Marion Hammer in opposing proposed legislation requiring the safe storage of weapons and in promoting "stand-your-ground" legislation.

 In articles in 2016, Spies described how the NRA began to use their scoring system to influence judicial nominations.
 The first attempt was during the confirmation proceedings of Supreme Court justice Sonia Sotomayor in 2009 at the request of Mitch McConnell and again in 2010 with Elena Kagan.
 In 2011, the NRA opposed Caitlin Halligan's nomination to the Court of Appeals for the D.C.
 Circuit and as a result, Senate Republicans blocked her confirmation.
 In 2016, the NRA opposed the nomination of Merrick Garland to the Supreme Court because he did not "respect the individual right to bear arms" - in 2007, Garland had "cast a vote in favor of allowing his court to review a crucial opinion by a three-judge panel that had found D.C.'s handgun ban unconstitutional."
 This article was cited in The Second Amendment and Gun Control: Freedom, Fear, and the American Constitution which presented both sides of the debate between those who "favour more gun controls and those who would prefer fewer of them."